reflex33/Linear-Algebra-Library/README.md

 2. Add a class for homogeneous transformation matrix?
 Benefits: strong typing.
 Detriments: lots of extra code.
 2. Add a class for vector/vector3d?
 Benefits: strong typing.
 Detriments: lots of extra code.

+## 4/30/2015
+Added equals_threshold to matrix
+Added is_normalized_3d_vector to matrix
+Modified is_3d_transformation_matrix to check normalized and orthogonal vectors in addition to other checks Fixed a bug where normalizing a vector of all zeros was returning a value

 ## 4/24/2015
 Added "distance to" point and plane